L-Theanine: Powerful Health Benefits For Mind & Body

-L-THEANINE CAN HELP REDUCE ANXIETY AND STRESS
+2. HELP REDUCE ANXIETY AND STRESS

 In any realm of anxiety, l-theanine could be of surprising help and support.

-This may seem counterintuitive that such a high-caffeine tea could reduce anxiety, when caffeine is known to typically give one the jitters.
+This may seem counterintuitive that such a high-caffeine tea could reduce anxiety when caffeine is known to typically give one the jitters.

-L-THEANINE HELPS CURB HARSH EFFECTS OF CAFFEINE
+3. CURB HARSH EFFECTS OF CAFFEINE

-Which brings us seamlessly into our next health benefit of l-theanine:
+This brings us seamlessly into our next health benefit of l-theanine:

 A recent 2015 study even proved this, showing that l-theanine and caffeine taken together reduce high blood pressure and nervousness compared to caffeine taken alone.